CER mechanism of action

 The CER construct is designed to be multifunctional

-- The CER T cell’s phagocyte receptor component binds to the stress-induced ligand on tumor cells
+- The CER T cell’s phagocyte receptor component binds to the eat me signal on tumor cells.

 - The transmembrane domain links the receptor to intracellular domains.